 The future can feel overwhelming for women facing an unexpected pregnancy.
-Our global shepherding program provides resources and support for single women who are pregnant or nursing, giving them the option to parent their children rather than surrender them to an orphanage.
+Our global Genesis project provides resources and support for single women who are pregnant or nursing, giving them the option to parent their children rather than surrender them to an orphanage.
 We offer individual and group counseling, life skills and parenting courses, access to education and financial support, and connection to community partners.

 Bethany works to remove children from institutions and reunify them with their families, helping their families address the challenges that may have caused them to surrender their children to orphanages.
 When reunification isn’t possible, we find loving families the children can call their own.
 Through strong collaboration with churches, governments, and other community groups, Bethany is building and strengthening adoption and foster care programs.
 With family-based care and support, we believe children deserve a chance to grow into healthy members of their families and communities.

 Access to life’s essentials makes a big difference for struggling families.
 Through our family preservation and empowerment program, Bethany helps families access basic needs such as health care, safe drinking water, nutritious food, adequate shelter, and education for children.
 We offer ongoing support to these families, including vocational skills, education, and business training where their dedicated caseworker will help them set goals to become self-sufficient.
 We also provide counseling and health services for pregnant and breastfeeding women so they can keep their families together.
 Our goal is to equip local families to have dependable income, improved health, ongoing education for children, and the necessary tools to continue to thrive.